 This is also suitable for those who only wish to take a module purely for the purpose of continuing professional education and not for examination purposes.
-If no examinations or assessments are taken, each module lasts 2 weekends, and provide 30 hours of course instruction.

 Candidates who attend the modules but opt to not present themselves for examinations will receive Certificates of Attendance.

 to apply for the post graduate certification course.

 Courses are delivered in a seminar style workshop with a mix of lectures, lab work, case studies, and individual and group projects.
 All courses will be conducted by a mix of academics and practitioners.

 Occasionally, seminars by local experts will be organised.
 To graduate with a Master of Taxation degree, a participant must attain a minimum cumulative grade point average (CGPA) of 3.0.

 This programme aims to provide tax professionals and adult learners with advanced training in taxation law and current practices to keep up with the ever-changing trend.
 It also aims to contribute to the continuous professional education (CPE) of tax specialists by offering courses that cover current developments and changes in taxation law, corporate reporting and tax-related research methods.

 Graduates from this programme can expect to be open to a large range of job opportunities as almost all companies and industries will require tax professionals.
 They would find employment in the tax offices of large companies and MNCs, and provide tax advice in consulting firms, law firms and audit firms.
 They would also be useful working in IRAS.